bioinfo-pf-curie/scChIP-inDrop/docs/usage.md

     'hg19' {
-      starIndex = '<path to the STAR index files>' gtf       = '<path to a gene annotation file in gtf format>' bed12     = '<path to annotation file in b bed12 format>' }
+      starIndex = '<path to the STAR index files>' gtf       = '<path to a gene annotation file in gtf format>' bed12     = '<path to annotation file in bed12 format>' blackList = '<path to blackList regions file in bed format>' }
     // Any number of additional genomes, key is used with --genome }